jamesdschmidt/jamesdschmidt.github.io/what-im-reading.md

 Bookmark: Page 188

 ## *The DevOps Handbook* by Gene Kim, et al.
-I've listened to the Audible recording of this at least twice on my commute this last year.
+I've listened to the Audible recording of this at least twice on my commute last year.
 I have since purchased the book and am reading through it.
 I have also listened to the audiobook companion novel *The Phoenix Project*.
 It is a must.

 Bookmark: Page 7